Gianforte School of Computing

 The degree is generally intended for students who have a B.S. or M.S. degree in Computer Science and who want to pursue a research and/or college-level teaching career.
 The program requires coursework, research, exams and the writing of a dissertation.

 Admission to the doctoral program follows the requirements of The Graduate School.
-Factors that the department uses in its admissions process include GPA, TOEFL scores (for non-native English speakers), three reference letters, and previous coursework.
+Factors that the department uses in its admissions process include GPA, TOEFL scores (for non-native English speakers), reference letters, and previous coursework.
 For more information, please refer to www.cs.montana.edu/future-students-phd.html.

 Details about applying can be found at www.montana.edu/gradschool/admissions/apply.html.